cstavitsky/cstavitsky.github.io/_posts/2017-07-18-reasonable-extremes.md

 ![More fluorescent-lit public library than wood-paneled home library.](https://raw.githubusercontent.com/cstavitsky/cstavitsky.github.io/master/_posts/low_home_high_freedom.png)

-I rarely looked forward to spending lazy weekends inside lounging around, or relaxing on the sofa after work.
+I rarely looked forward to spending lazy weekends inside lounging around.
+I never relaxed on the sofa after work.
 We actually had two terrible couches, and these two wrongs did not make a right.
 One was an ugly floral number with cushions that sprang free like unleashed dogs every time you sat down.
 Another was an uncomfortable old rectangle from IKEA with a broken arm.
 We hid its defects under a beige slipcover reminiscent of a burlap potato sack.

-I became trained to take showers exclusively at night; in the mornings, nothing but a slow cold trickle exited my showerhead.
+It was not only the living room that contributed to this feeling.
+I'd been trained to shower exclusively at night, because in the mornings, nothing but a slow cold trickle exited my showerhead.
 Occasionally the upstairs bathroom flooded (ironically, always in the morning) and I would be awakened to drips of water falling onto my carpet from the ceiling.
 I'd spread t-shirts on the floor and stomp on them to absorb moisture, then rub baking soda into the damp carpet in a futile effort to reduce the musty smell.

 Admittedly, my room had come a ways within the fourth and final year of my tenure at the apartment.
 I'd finally gotten a queen-size bed with a headboard.
 I'd built my own wooden table for a desk during a summer woodworking class, and bought a white plastic rip-off of those classically simple fiberglass Eames chairs.
 But there was still nowhere to comfortably read, or to curl up and watch Netflix.
 The walls had random cracks in them.
 The paint job was mediocre.